avrvenkatesa/pathfinder-phase1a-mvp/acceptance-tests/AT-001-enhanced-contact-form.md

 - **Status**: PENDING

 ## Test Objective
-Verify that the enhanced contact form correctly displays and processes all new workflow-specific fields, including validation and data persistence.
+Verify that the enhanced contact form correctly displays and processes all new workflow-specific fields with appropriate contextual content based on contact type (person vs company/division), including validation and data persistence.

 ## Prerequisites
 1. Application is running at http://localhost:5000